 Fact is, no job candidate is perfect, and if your resume portrays perfection, that in and of itself might put an employer on high alert.
 Plus, employers don’t expect perfection.
 What they do expect is your resume to represent the real you.
 “Given the fluctuations in the economy over the past decade, it’s rare to find job histories that are pristine,” says Isaacs.
 “Most of us have had bumps in the road that don’t exactly look great on the resume.”

 Could you use some help putting together an authentic resume that focuses on your strengths?
-Let the experts at Monster's Resume Writing Service create a high-impact resume for you that will impress employers.
-Monster leads the industry with a 96% resume writing satisfaction rate.
-If you’re not 100% satisfied, they’ll rewrite your resume for free.
+Get a free resume evaluation today from the experts at Monster's Resume Writing Service.
+You'll get detailed feedback in two business days, including a review of your resume's appearance and content, and a prediction of a recruiter's first impression.
 Leave the lies behind and lead instead with your best self.